kbase/systemmetrics/README.md

 ```sh
 docker kill CONATAINER_NAME
 ```
-Once the Logstash Listener/Debugger is up and running, you need to change the ELASTICSEARCH_HOST url to 172.17.0.1 in your .env for your System Metrics environment.
+Once the Logstash Listener/Debugger is up and running, you need to change the ELASTICSEARCH_HOST url to ***.**.*.* (ask Steve Chan for the logstash debugger url to use) in your .env for your System Metrics environment.
 Now run the System Metrics cron job described above and view its output in the Logstash Debugger.